ClearBridge MLP and Midstream - GuruFocus.com

-ClearBridge MLP and Midstream Total Return Fund Inc. (NYSE: CTR) announced today the unaudited statement of assets and liabilities, the net asset value and asset coverage ratio of the Fund as of July 31, 2022.
+ClearBridge MLP and Midstream Fund Inc. (NYSE: CEM) announced today the unaudited statement of assets and liabilities, the net asset value and asset coverage ratio of the Fund as of July 31, 2022.

-As of July 31, 2022, the Fund’s net assets were $252.9 million, and its net asset value per share was $36.12.
-The Fund’s asset coverage ratio under the Investment Company Act of 1940 (the “1940 Act”) with respect to senior indebtedness was 417%and the Fund’s asset coverage ratio under the 1940 Act with respect to total leverage was 378%.
+As of July 31, 2022, the Fund’s net assets were $540.5 million, and its net asset value per share was $40.17.
+The Fund’s asset coverage ratio under the Investment Company Act of 1940 (the “1940 Act”) with respect to senior indebtedness was 440% and the Fund’s asset coverage ratio under the 1940 Act with respect to total leverage was 359%.

 |As of July 31, 2022